slicer69/doas/README.md

 # doas - doas for every system

+## Please note: This project has moved to CodeBerg.
+The project's new repository is located at https://codeberg.org/thejessesmith/doas/

 A port of OpenBSD's `doas` which runs on FreeBSD, Linux, NetBSD, illumos, macOS and MidnightBSD.